 Mistle Thrushes are familiar garden birds, either seen alone, in pairs or in family groups, Often seen in the open, they are rather more boisterous than the Song Thrush.
 Longer flights tend to involve an undulating action as the bird closes its wings briefly between some wing beats.

 Mistle Thrush nests are large and untidy, sometimes including odd materials such as waste paper and plastic.
 Many nests are built in late February, with a typical site in woodland being 30ft up on the top of a snapped-off tree.
 Each pair raises two or occasionally three broods and they may sometimes use the same nest.
 The nests can be very well concealed and each has a mud layer sandwiched between the ragged outside finish and the ample inside lining of fine grasses.

 One of the most interesting behaviours displayed by Mistle Thrushes in gardens is resource guarding.
-This is when one or sometimes two birds defend a food source, such as a holly, yew or even a cotoneaster.
+This is when one or sometimes two birds defend a food source, such as a holly or yew.
 This is defended against all-comers, the vigilant bird trying to ensure that food resources are maintained for itself throughout the winter.
 It has been shown that resource guarding birds have bigger and earlier clutches than birds that do not do it.